SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 The Operator is available from the Registry for Kubernetes Operators, [OperatorHub.io](https://operatorhub.io/).
 When using OperatorHub, operator lifecycle including installation and upgrades is managed by the Operator Lifecycle Manager (OLM), which needs to be added first or may already be pre-installed on your Kubernetes distribution.

-While OLM is the recommended way to install the PubSub+ Event Broker Operator because of the lifecycle-services, a Direct install method is also available that doesn't require OLM.
+While OLM is the recommended way to install the PubSub+ Event Broker Operator because of the lifecycle-services it provides, a simpler Direct install method is also available that doesn't require OLM.

-By completing any of the install options with default settings the Event Broker Operator shall be up and running watching all namespaces, ready for the next step.
+By completing any of the following install options with default settings the Event Broker Operator shall be [up and running, watching all namespaces for `PubSubPlusEventBroker` Custom Resources](docs/EventBrokerOperatorUserGuide.md#operator), ready for the next step.

 >Note: ensure there is only one installation of the Operator at any time to avoid conflicts.